SaraArif6198/Python-for-data-analytics-/README.md

 2. Extract the ZIP file in your local directory.
 3. Open the notebooks in your **Jupyter environment** to run and practice.
 4. Refer to the **PDF notes** alongside each module for guided explanations.
+5. Use the Matplotlib Cheat Sheet link to help with plotting exercises.

 ## 👩‍💻 Author
 **Sara Arif**